BadIdeaException/geometry-3d/README.md

 Several functionalities are exported under different namespaces.

-    import * as geom from 'geometry-3d'; // 3D functions directly, 2D functions in geom['2D'], vector functions in geom.Vector
+    import * as geom from 'geometry-3d'; // 3D and 2D functions directly, vector functions in geom.Vector

     import * as geom from 'geometry-3d/3d'; // 3D functions directly